exasol/script-languages-release/doc/user_guide/usage.md

 ### How to build an existing flavor?

-First, you need to choose a flavor.
-Currently, we have several pre-defined flavors available, e.g., `standard-EXASOL-all`.
 This project supports different versions of script language environments with different libraries and languages.
 We call these versions _flavors_.
-The pre-defined flavors can be modified and extended to create customized flavors.
 Each pre-defined flavor has its own set of Dockerfiles in a corresponding sub-directory of [flavors](../../flavors).

+Currently, there are two kinds of flavors:
+- Standard flavors.
+- Template flavors.

+#### Standard Flavors

+e.g., `standard-EXASOL-all`.
+These flavors come with a predefined set of packages and are integrated to the Exasol DB as preinstalled Script-Languages-Container.
+These flavors are not intended to be used for customization.

+#### Template flavors

+e.g. `template-Exasol-all-python-3.10`.
+These flavors have a minimal set of packages and are intended to use for customization.
+They can be modified and extended to create customized flavors.

 **For more details about the flavors please checkout their [documentation](../../flavors/README.md).**

+#### Export a flavor

 Create the language container and export it to the local file system